TathagataNath/Pandas/README.md

-This respiratory contains all the codes related to pandas
+This repository contains all the codes related to pandas